 Ashley Wilder Smith

-- Evaluating and improving PROs/health-related quality of life and patient care quality;
+- Evaluating and improving PRO/health-related quality of life and patient care quality;

-- Identifying and addressing gaps in cancer care and outcomes among adolescent and young adult (AYA) cancer survivors; and
+- Identifying and addressing gaps in cancer care and outcomes across the cancer continuum, with particular emphasis on adolescent and young adult (AYA) patients and survivors; and

-- Studies addressing health and lifestyle behaviors (physical activity, weight status, energy balance) in healthcare delivery settings.
+- Research addressing patient-centered health outcomes in healthcare delivery settings.

-Dr. Smith is currently leading a trans-NIH cooperative agreement, the Person-Centered Assessment Resource that supports the implementation of four NIH health outcome assessment systems.
-Dr. Smith is co-chair of the Trans-NCI AYA Oncology Working Group, providing guidance and strategic planning to research activities focusing on this population and is co-directing the Adolescent and Young Adult Health Outcomes and Patient Experience (AYA HOPE) Study, a SEER-based cohort study.
-She also led the National Survey of Energy-balance related Care among Primary Care Physicians and serves as the NCI lead of the Health, Eating, Activity, and Lifestyle (HEAL) Study.
+Dr. Smith is co-chair of the trans-NCI AYA Oncology Working Group, providing guidance and strategic planning to research activities focusing on this population and co-directing the Adolescent and Young Adult Health Outcomes and Patient Experience (AYA HOPE) Study, a SEER-based cohort study.
+She also serves as the NCI lead of the Health, Eating, Activity, & Lifestyle (HEAL) Study of Breast Cancer Prognosis.

 Dr. Smith earned her MS and PhD degrees in Health Psychology in 1999 and 2002, respectively, from the University of Pittsburgh.
 She completed an NCI Cancer Prevention Fellowship, which included earning an MPH in Epidemiology, also from the University of Pittsburgh.
-Dr. Smith joined the Outcomes Research Branch in 2006.
-She is the recipient of several awards for leadership and excellence in research from the National Institutes of Health as well as awards from the American Psychological Association, and the American Society of Preventive Oncology.
+Dr. Smith joined the Outcomes Research Branch in 2006 and became Branch Chief in 2014.
+She is the recipient of several awards for leadership and excellence in research from the National Cancer Institute, the National Institutes of Health, as well as awards from the American Psychological Association and the American Society of Preventive Oncology.